 Choosing a diamond, wherever it comes from, you will read about ‘The 4 Cs’.
 These are Cut, Clarity, Colour and Carat.

 Clarity – is the internal structure of the diamond, whether it has imperfections (known as inclusions) inside it.
 Inclusions are measured on a scale, ranging from Internally Flawless (IF), through Very very small inclusions (VVSI), to Very small inclusions (VSI), Slightly Included (SI) and Included (I).
 Obviously, the fewer flaws internally, the more expensive the diamond.
-Mined diamonds are available in all grades, but you will find many lab-grown diamonds, and the IQ Diamond, are only created in the highest grades, as we can control the process of creation where nature likes to do her own thing!
+Mined diamonds are available in all grades, but you will find many lab-grown diamonds, including ours, are only created in the highest grades, as we can control the process of creation, whereas nature likes to do her own thing!

 Carat- is the size of the diamond.
 It refers to the weight, rather than the size, so it’s possible to get diamonds of the same carat size which actually look very different in size, depending on the cut.
 A 1 carat diamond weighs 0.2 grams, and, if cut as a round brilliant stone, will be 6.5 mm across.
 An emerald cut 1 carat stone will be 7 x 5mm.